The button role should be used for clickable elements that trigger a response when activated by the user. On its own,

 aria-pressed="mixed"is used, the button is considered to be partially pressed.

-Buttons always need to have an accessible name.
-For most buttons, this name will be the same as the text inside he button.
-In some cases, for example for icon buttons, the accessible name can be provided through an
+Buttons should always have an accessible name.
+For most buttons, this name will be the same as the text inside the button.
+In some cases, for example for icon buttons, the accessible name can be provided through an aria-label or aria-labelledby attribute.

 Possible effects on user agents and assistive technology